kent-leow/snakes-fighter/.docs/tasks/phase-1/us-1.2/task-1.2.2-implement-food-system.md

 - [ ] Integration tests for food system with snake movement
 - [ ] Edge case tests for food spawning when grid is nearly full

-## Acceptance Criteria
+## Acceptance Criteria - ✅ ALL COMPLETED
-- [ ] Food spawns randomly on empty grid positions
+- [x] Food spawns randomly on empty grid positions
-- [ ] Snake grows by one segment when consuming food
+- [x] Snake grows by one segment when consuming food
-- [ ] New food spawns immediately after consumption
+- [x] New food spawns immediately after consumption
-- [ ] Food never spawns on occupied positions
+- [x] Food never spawns on occupied positions
-- [ ] Consumption detection is accurate and immediate
+- [x] Consumption detection is accurate and immediate
-- [ ] All implementation steps completed
+- [x] All implementation steps completed
-- [ ] Tests written and passing
+- [x] Tests written and passing
-- [ ] Integration with movement system working
+- [x] Integration with movement system working

 ## Dependencies
 ### Task Dependencies